Pura Meduwe Karang: Reliefs

-On the side of the main shrine is a depiction of a westerner riding a bicycle.
-The relief is a depiction of Dutch artist W.O.J.
-Nieuwenkamp who explored Bali with his bicycle in 1904.
-This is not the only depiction of a westerner in a Balinese temple: At the Pura Dalem, Jagaraga, to the east of Singaraja, a relief shows a car driven by bearded foreigners being held up by a gangster armed with a revolver.
+On the side of the main shrine is a depiction of a man riding a bicycle.
+The relief is a depiction of Dutch artist W. O. J. Nieuwenkamp who explored Bali with his bicycle in 1904.
+This is not the only depiction of a man in a Balinese temple: At the temple of Pura Dalem, Jagaraga, to the east of Singaraja, a relief shows a car driven by bearded foreigners being held up by a gangster armed with a revolver.
 The reason for a number of international-influenced reliefs in the temples of northern Bali is because of it being the entrance to the island of Bali in the early 20th century.
-The man on a bicycle relief is not in its original condition as it was badly damaged in the 1917 earthquake and was altered during the restoration process.
-The restoration adds more floral decoration in the original bas-relief.
+The man-on-bicycle relief is not in its original condition as it was badly damaged in the 1917 earthquake and was altered during the restoration process.
+The restoration added more floral decorations to the original bas-relief.

-Another bas-relief shows the goddess Durga in her manifestation as the Mahisasuramardini, the banisher of the malevolent bull.
-It depicts Durga as Rangda seating with her knees spread open, exposing her genitalia.
+Another bas-relief shows the goddess Durga in her manifestation as the Mahisasuramardini, the destroyer of the malevolent bull-demon, Mahisha.
+It depicts Durga as demon-queen Rangda sitting with her knees spread open, exposing her genitalia.
 A dog is shown licking the secretions of her exposed genitalia.
-Her right hand is placed on top of a person's head while her right foot stomp over a bull's head.
+Her right hand is placed on top of a person's head while her right foot stomps a bull on its head.